TRANSLATION BY CHRISTIAN THORNE & MATTHIAS MENDA

 The available English translation of Negative Dialectics is all but unusable; a kind of pidgin Adorno; so slipshod that one is forced to conclude that no Anglo reader lacking German has ever really read the book.
-And since no-one seems to be in any hurry to publish a new version, here, piecewise, is my Englishing of the thing.
+And since no-one seems to be in any hurry to publish a new version, here, piecewise, is our Englishing of the thing.

 A few notes: